ironhamma/BMEVITMMA19_homework/README.md

 ### Run docker image
 Run ```docker run -d -it --name melytanulas melytanulas_hazi``` command in the root of this directory.

+### Run docker image with GPU support
+If you have a compatible GPU and CUDA installed, the pipeline will automatically detect and utilize the GPU for faster training and evaluation.
+To run the Docker container with GPU access: ```docker run --gpus all -it --name melytanulas melytanulas_hazi```

 ## How to run the pipeline
-- Make sure everything is installed from requirements.txt
+- Make sure everything is installed from requirements.txt (```pip install -r requirements.txt```)
-- Make sure you have the images folder set up (with test, train and validation datasets)
+- Ensure you have the images folder set up (with test, train and validation datasets)
 - Modify the hyperparameters in the appropriate code block if you want
-- Run the ```homework.ipynb``` notebook
+- Open and run the ```homework.ipynb``` notebook step-by-step
-- Log into Wandb when the notebook prompts you to
+- Log into Weights & Biases (Wandb) when prompted if ```DEPLOYMENT=False```
+- For deployment, Wandb logging and sweeps are disabled and predefined static hyperparameters are used instead

 Basic steps of the pipeline:
-1. Load the images and analyze them
+1. Load and preprocess the images for analysis
-2. Define a custom DataModule for the task
+2. Define a custom DataModule for loading data
-3. Define an evaluating Python function
+3. Implement an advanced evaluation function for detailed performance analysis, including metrics, visualizations, and logging
 4. Define a baseline model, train and evaluate it (BaseLineModel)
-5. Define a refined more complex model, train and evaluate it (ComplexModel)
+5. Define a refined more complex model with additional layers and regularization, train and evaluate it (ComplexModel)
 6. Define a Transfer learning model based on Resnet18, train and evaluate it (TransferLearningModel)
 7. Define an Ensemble model that ensembles the previous models, train and evaluate it (EnsembleModel)
-8. Track the metrics of EnsembleModel in Wandb
+8. Use Wandb or custom plots to track and compare model performance metrics
-9. Load up the best model from Wandb
+9. Save and load the best model from Wandb for final testing and predictions
-10. Run test prediction on images from all three classes
+10. Run test predictions on images from all three classes (burger, bagel, sandwich)

 ## How to train the models
-- Define the hyperparameters in the code block that has the markdown title "Define hyperparams" above it
+- Hyperparameters such as learning_rate, weight_decay, dropout_rate, and batch_size are specified in the sweep configurations (baseline_sweep_config, complex_sweep_config, transfer_sweep_config)
+- When DEPLOYMENT is set to True, static hyperparameters are defined directly in the training_function

 Baseline: